The benefits of weighing sourdough ingredients cannot be ignored.

 Here is a list of benefits to using a scale when preparing your sourdough bread, rather than volume measures like cups and spoons.

 - You can dump all your ingredients in one bowl, without having lots of cups and spoons to wash up afterwards.
 It's much quicker to throw your ingredients in a bowl, as oppose to having to add them to a cup, level them off and then place them in a bowl.
 Not to mention having to wash out your cups if you're using them for multiple ingredients.
+All you need to do is use the "tare" function to keep bringing your scale back to zero before you add each ingredient.

-- It's the same every single time.
+- It's the same every single time, hello consistency!

 - It makes scaling a recipe up or down super easy.
 You cannot do this accurately with cups and spoons.
 Baker's Math makes it simple to increase a recipe by 10%, 30% etc. It would be too difficult and inaccurate to do this using cups and spoons.

 - Did I mention, it's the same every time - meaning you achieve consistent results?
 And at the end of the day, we all want consistently good sourdough, right?
+This is especially true when you're busy and want things to work the first time, every time.
+I know that even when the kids are causing chaos around me, my sourdough recipe will be weighed out exactly the same, taking the stress out of the process.

 - You can also use a scale to weigh dough when shaping.
 This is handy if you are making sourdough bread rolls or dividing larger batches of dough into smaller loaves.
 You weigh the dough so each portion is exactly the same.
 This means that bread rolls all cook evenly and look uniform.
+It's also helpful if you're making multiple loaves of sourdough at the same time and want to divide the dough before shaping.

-Best Weighing Scales for Sourdough Baking
+Best Digital Scales for Sourdough Baking

-If you are looking to invest in a good set of scales for your sourdough baking endeavours, these are the two that I would recommend.
+If you are looking to invest in a good set of scales for your sourdough baking endeavours, these are the two that I recommend.

 OXO Good Grips Pull Out Display Scale - this scale features accurate 1g increments and has a handy pull out display meaning you can see it, even with a large bowl sitting on the scales.
+It's also much smaller than the scale above, so suits smaller kitchens with limited space or being stored in a draw when not in use.